OCI & Overseas Citizenship

 Benefits

-• A visa is not needed for up to 15 years from the date of issue of the card for PIO cardholders.
+• PIO cardholders do not need a visa for up to 15 years from the date of card issuance.

 • PIO cardholders can study and work without a special visa

-• OCI cardholders can visit India anytime during their lifetime.
+• OCI cardholders can visit India at any time during their lifetime.

 • OCI can study and work without a special visa

-• OCI enjoy parity with NRIs regarding financial and economic rights except in acquiring agricultural or plantation properties
+• OCI enjoys parity with NRIs regarding financial and economic rights, except in acquiring agricultural or plantation properties

 Indian citizenship

-• As per the Citizenship Act, PIO cardholders must stay in India for at least 7 years before making an application for registration
+• As per the Citizenship Act, PIO cardholders must stay in India for at least 7 years before applying for registration.

-• Individuals registered as OCI cardholders for 5 years and residing in India for twelve months before application for registration can become Indian citizens
+• Individuals who have been registered as OCI cardholders for 5 years and have been residing in India for 12 months before applying for registration can become Indian citizens.

-With the help of the above-mentioned table, you will get to know the difference between OCI and PIO next we will check out the things to consider before becoming a Non-resident Indian.
+With the help of the above-mentioned table, you will get to know the difference between OCI and PIO.
+Next, we will review the factors to consider before becoming a Non-Resident Indian.

 Things to Consider Before Becoming NRIs

-In this blog section, we will discuss the 6 things to consider before becoming Non-resident Indians.
-It will help NRIs in different ways such as in saving money, staying connected with their relatives, and many more.
+In this blog section, we will discuss the six things to consider before becoming Non-Resident Indians.
+It will help NRIs in different ways, such as saving money, staying connected with their relatives, and many more.

-• Bank Accounts: Before becoming an NRI must convert your existing bank accounts into an NRI bank account such as NRO, NRE, or FCNR.
+• Bank Accounts: Before becoming an NRI, you must convert your existing bank accounts into an NRI bank account, such as NRO, NRE, or FCNR.

-• Insurance: If you have any running insurance plan then must check whether the policies will be beneficial or not if you continue the plan.
+• Insurance: If you have any active insurance plans, you must check whether the policies will be beneficial if you continue the plan.

-• Existing investments: If you have any existing investments like mutual funds, PPF accounts, and others then must check all of them and take the necessary steps.
+• Existing investments: If you have any existing assets, such as mutual funds, PPF accounts, or others, you must check them all and take the necessary steps.

-• Bank Locker: If you are going to India, apply for an OCI card for NRI, and have a bank locker in a foreign land then you can continue to use them.
-Apart from this if you are never going to back then we suggest you give it up otherwise you have to pay annual charges.
+• Bank Locker: If you are going to India, apply for an OCI card for NRIs and have a bank locker in a foreign country, you can continue to use it.
+Apart from this, if you are never going to come back, then we suggest you give it up; otherwise, you have to pay annual charges.

 • Credit Card/Debit Card: It is essential to convert your cards to international cards.
-Additionally, if you have many cards then must try to give it up or you have to pay fees.
+Additionally, if you have many cards, then you must try to give them up, or you will have to pay fees.

-• Mobile Phone: To stay connected with your relatives living in a foreign land mobile phone is important and to make a call activate international roaming on your phone.
+• Mobile Phone: To stay connected with relatives living in a foreign land, a mobile phone is essential.
+To make a call, activate international roaming on your phone.

-By going through this post on OCI card for NRIs readers will get to know various things related to the Overseas Citizen Of India card.
-Above we mentioned what is OCI card for NRIs is, its benefits, how to apply, the difference between an OCI card and a PIO card, and many more.
-If you are still facing any issues related to the OCI card for NRIs then we strongly recommend you to hire Visament.
-It is one of the best immigration service providers and has an experienced team that helps applicants in various ways.
-Including filling out an error-free OCI application form, Speedy approvals, inexpensive prices, 24*7 client support, and many more.
+By going through this post on the OCI card for NRIs, readers will get to know various things related to the Overseas Citizen of India card.
+Above, we mentioned what an OCI card for NRIs is, its benefits, how to apply, the difference between an OCI card and a PIO card, and many more.
+If you are still experiencing issues with OCI cards for NRIs, we strongly recommend hiring Visament.
+It is one of the best immigration service providers.
+It has an experienced team that helps applicants in various ways, including filling out an error-free OCI application form, securing speedy approvals, offering low prices, and providing 24*7 client support, among others.

-Additionally, by choosing this service provider, you can also get help with passport-related services, Aadhaar cards, OCI, NRI, PIO, and others.
+Additionally, by choosing this service provider, you can get help with passport-related services, Aadhaar cards, OCI, NRI Certificate, PIO, and other services

 Frequently Asked Questions